Delaware State Parks Covid-19 Preparations and Response

 - Most nature centers and interpretive centers are now open, but with limited hours and programs.

-- For the safety of our visitors and staff, program attendees ages 13 and older will be required to have face coverings and use them indoors and when maintaining social distancing is not possible.
+- For the safety of our visitors and staff, program attendees kindergarten age and older will be required to have face coverings and use them indoors and when maintaining social distancing is not possible.

-- Youth participants 12 years and younger are to follow the Division of Public Health recommendations for face coverings on children.
+- Anyone kindergarten age and older should wear a face covering except when doing so would inhibit the individual’s health.
+Children younger than kindergarten age should follow the Division of Public Health recommendations for face coverings on children.

 - Those who are sick or experiencing symptoms of COVID-19 should remain home.

-- Specific information about the status of any Delaware State Parks event is available on our program calendar pageand the social media pages below.
+- Specific information about the status of any Delaware State Parks event is available on our program calendar page.
+For announcements about programs at a specific park, please check the social media pages listed in the State Parks on Facebook section below

-Volunteers self-assess and verify their wellness to participate.
+Volunteers are asked to self-assess and verify their wellness to participate.

-- Volunteer must bring and wear their own work gloves.
+- Volunteers must bring and wear their own work gloves.

 - Volunteers are specifically encouraged to read the